Covid-19 Status Update

 Per the county health update, as an “indoor leisure activity”,

-The Mad Potter’s is unable to provide our traditional, in-store services.
+The Mad Potter’s is unable to provide our traditional services.

-Pick-Up Pieces "In Process" & Complete at Home, Return for Kiln Fire
+6. Pick-Up Pieces "In Process", Complete at Home, Return for Kiln Fire

 Regular updates are being posted on social media and our website.
 Please note that newly adopted procedures and polices may be altered upon reopening, to ensure efficiency for both customers and employees.